ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `requestData.request_body.old_allowed_ip_addresses`            | Reports the original value for the `Restrict IP address access` setting.   \n Valid values: `NOT_RESTRICTED` and `RESTRICTED` |
 | `requestData.request_body.new_allowed_ip_addresses`            | Reports the new value for the `Restrict IP address access` setting.   \n Valid values: `NOT_RESTRICTED` and `RESTRICTED` |
 | `requestData.team_directory_enabled`                           | Reports the boolean value that is set when the `Restrict user list visibility` setting is modified. |
-{: caption="Table 10.
-Actions that generate events when the account settings are changed" caption-side="top"}
+{: caption="Actions that generate events when the account settings are changed" caption-side="top"}

 The following table lists the `deprecated` actions that generate an event when an account setting that is controlled from the **Manage** &gt; **Access IAM** &gt; **Settings** dashboard is modified: